jgch88/sequelizeConcurrency/README.md

+Setup
+- Run sequelize db migration
-- manually added a row to Count table with { id: 1, value: 1 }
+- Manually added a row to Count table with { id: 1, value: 1 }

+node app.js

 Need to get the gatling-charts-highcharts-bundle to run the test https://gatling.io/open-source/start-testing/